karthik-vvs/weather-ui-service/README.md

  - View logs in Cloud Logging.

-**5. Show Terraform**
+**5. Terraform**

  - “All infrastructure fully reproducible.”

 **🏁 Final Outcome**

-You have built a complete, production-style cloud system:
+This is a complete, production-style cloud system:

 ✔ Serverless ingestion